rust-skia/rust-skia/skia-safe/README.md

 ## Multithreading

 Conflicting with Rust philosophy, we've decided to fully support Skia's reference counting semantics, which means that all reference counted types can be cloned and modified from within the same thread.
-To send a mutable reference counted type to another thread, its reference count must be 1, and must be wrapped with the `Sendable` type and then unwrapped in the receiving thread.
+To send a reference counted type to another thread, its reference count must be 1, and must be wrapped with the `Sendable` type and then unwrapped in the receiving thread.
 The following functions support the sending mechanism:

 Every mutable reference counted type implements the following two functions:

 `can_send(&self) -> bool`

-returns `true` if the handle is sendable right now.
+returns `true` if the handle can be sent to another thread right now.

 `wrap_send(self) -> Result<Sendable<Self>, Self>`